Wolfpack (video game)

-Wolfpack is a World War II submarine simulator published by Broderbund in the 1990s, for Amiga, Atari ST, DOS, and Macintosh.
+Wolfpack is a World War II submarine simulator published by Broderbund in the 1990s, for Amiga, Atari ST, MS-DOS, and Classic Mac OS.
 It simulates combat actions between wolf packs of German U-boats and convoys of Allied destroyers and merchant vessels in the Battle of the Atlantic.

 Gameplay

 The player can choose to command either side, the wolfpack or the convoy, with the computer controlling the enemy vessels.
 At any time the player may take command of any vessel in their group, including of the tankers and freighters which each carry a single gun.
 Each vessel can be set to remain on course or at rest, or to act under computer control while the player controls another vessel.
 This feature helped pave the way for many modern day real-time strategy video games.

 The game allows the player to choose between different levels of tactical complexity.
 The player can simply command one submarine, or one a time, or issue orders and command the operations of the entire group.
 They can order a vessel to patrol a certain path, laid out using the mouse with the map screen, or to anchor at a certain point, or take other actions.
 The user can also create new missions, choosing initial locations, orders, and patrol routes for vessels on both sides.

 The player can choose to run the simulation in real-time, or increase the speed by up to 64 times, allowing the ships to cross large distances in a reasonable time.
 The simulation automatically slows to real-time at important times such as when shots are fired.